mrbooshehri/my_devops-journey/docker/README.md

 ## Storage drivers
 Every docker container gets its own area of local storage where all containers read/write operations occur.
-This local storage area has been managed by the storage driver or graphdriver.
-Some of the storage driver abvailable for docker on Linux include:
+This local storage area has been managed by the storage driver or graph driver.
+Some of the storage driver abvailabel for docker on Linux include:
 * aufs - the original and the oldest
 * overlay2 - probably the best choice for the future
 * devicemapper
 * btrfs
 * zfs

-On linux you set the storage driver in ```/etc/docker/daemon.json``` and the you need to restart the docker service for any changes to take effect.
+On Linux you set the storage driver in ```/etc/docker/daemon.json``` and the you need to restart the docker service for any changes to take effect.
 ```json